lucychoi1215/Intro-to-Interactive-Media/FinalProject/readme.md

 - Additional push buttons
 - Styrofoam (to be used under the touch pads)
 - Arduino board with additional ports (at least 32 ports for 16-button touch pad)
+- Neo pixel for 16 LEDs if applicable

 **5.Description of the Arduino program**
 - The Arduino program will receive signal from processing and light up different LEDs according to the signal.